bunkerity/bunkerweb/docs/ui-components.md

 #### Clipboard.vue

 This component can be add to some fields to allow to copy the value of the field.
-Additionnal clipboardClass and copyClass can be added to fit the parent container.
+Additional clipboardClass and copyClass can be added to fit the parent container.

 ##### Parameters